ekjensen/Color_Squares/README.md

 # Color_Squares
 Hover over the squares to change the colors.
-This uses JavaScript, HTML, and CSS
+This illustrates how JavaScript, HTML, and CSS can work together to make a cool program.